saifali123/terraform/terraform.md

 * The terraform.tfstate file stores the infrastructure status and resources state.
 Never mess with this file.

 * To list all resources that are created by terraform script use `terraform state list` command.
 To get the details for any particular resource use `terraform state show "state-resource-name"`

+* To delete just the particular resource from the terraform script, use `terraform destroy -target aws_resourcename.terraform-resource-name` command

+* To relaunch the particular resource again in the infrastructure, use `terraform apply -target -target aws_resourcename.terraform-resource-name` command

+* To refresh the terraform state, use `terraform refresh` command